Public Consultation: Due Diligence Guidance for Responsible Business Conduct

 Download a compilation of comments received.
 These comments will be taken into account when finalising the Guidance which is scheduled for completion in 2018.

 This draft Guidance is addressed to multinational enterprises in all sectors and of all sizes, including small and medium-sized enterprises, operating or based in countries adhering to the Guidelines.
 This Guidance can also serve as a reference for stakeholders to understand the measures businesses are recommended to take with regard to managing their impacts.

-The Guidance is not intended to reinterpret the Guidelines and can help governments, particularly National Contact Points, in their efforts to promote the OECD Guidelines.
+This Guidance draws from the due diligence approaches contained in the sector-specific guidance already developed by the OECD.
+It does not intend to reinterpret the Guidelines and can help governments, particularly National Contact Points, in their efforts to promote the OECD Guidelines.
 Finally, this Guidance may be relevant for other parties, such as sector-wide and multi-stakeholder initiatives, that facilitate collaboration on some or all steps of the due diligence process.

 Draft text for comment

 This public consultation ended on 9 February 2017.